AMC's "Rambler Division" V8 Engine '56-'67

-Rambler V8 camshafts has a large shaft diameter similar to '66-up AMC V8s (not a weird looking cam/no skinny shaft surprise like some of their competitors) whereby it makes a good candidate for using a re-grind service in order to get a more aggressive cam lobe profile cut...
+Rambler V8 camshafts have a large shaft diameter similar to '66-up AMC V8s (not a weird looking cam/no skinny shaft surprise like some of their competitors) wherefore it makes a good candidate for using a re-grind service in order to get a more aggressive cam lobe profile cut...

 I've completed my first 'XRV8 Parts' roller chain timing set for '56-'67 AM RV8 by transplanting an RV8 hub into an AMV8 upper sprocket using my homemade precision benchtop lathe.

 If interested, here's a link to view my product: "XRV8 Roller Timing Set" -I guarantee greater precision than any other 'fast build unit & my 'slow build' unit will be precision beam balanced on parallel bars, detail polished and have it's sprocket teeth carefully wire brushed to improve the service life of the chain